MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ### Material assigned to the specimen

+Migeod notes that although no skull bones were recovered (nor the four or five most anteror cervicals), "a large tooth was, however found, measuring 6½ inches in length with a maximum circumference of 5¾ inches, which would indicate that the head was large" (Migeod 1931a:90), but since the tooth was pointed is must have belonged to a scavenging theropod rather than to Migeod's sauropod -- a possibility that Migeod allowed -- and so tells us nothing about the animal in question.

 Migeod's accounts directly reference many more bones than are presently available for study.
 Table 1 summarises the bones Migeod reported having found, the sizes he gave for them (where specified), and assignments of the prepared elements to serial positions.